If you are a Windows 10 user, you will have probably already encountered a memory leak.

 Windows Task Manager is about to become your new best friend as you attempt to track down any potential memory leaks.
 This tool, built into every version of Windows, will be able to show you which processes or programs are consuming more RAM than they should be.

-You can use Task Manager to check exactly how much memory every single program, application or process on your computer is using.
+You can use Task Manager to check exactly how much memory every single program, application, or process on your computer is using.
 If a simple app like Sticky Notes is using 60% of the available RAM then it’s a pretty good indication that you have a memory leak.

 To use Task Manager in Windows 10, simply press “Ctrl” + “Shift” + “Esc” simultaneously on your keyboard to open up Task Manager.
 Once it is open, click on the “Processes” tab in the top bar of the program.
 This will show the amount of RAM that each program or process on your machine is using.

 By clicking at the top of the “Memory” tab, with the usage percentage below it, you can rearrange the list of processes into a descending order with the most memory-hungry at the top.
-Try to look for processes which are using much more RAM than usual.
+Try to look for processes that are using much more RAM than usual.

 It’s more than likely that the offending program will be using over 50% of the available RAM.
-It’s hard to say exactly how much memory each process should be using, you will have to judge that for yourself, but remember some more heavyweight programs, like PhotoShop, can use several GBs of RAM.
+It’s hard to say exactly how much memory each process should be using, you will have to judge that for yourself but remember some more heavyweight programs, like PhotoShop, can use several GBs of RAM.

 Once you identify the process causing the memory leak, there are several things you can do.